Laci Kay Somers Spills Out Of Red Bikini

-Laci Kay Somers shared a brand new bikini pic today.
-And fans are busy hitting the like button, and she’s received over 287,000 likes so far.
+Laci Kay Somers shared a brand new bikini pic today and fans are busy hitting the like button.
+So far, she has received more than 287,000 likes.

-The photo was geotagged at St Thomas Island in the Virgin Islands.
+The photo was geotagged at St. Thomas Island in the Virgin Islands.

 Laci wore a bright, red bikini for the shot.
-She sat on the edge of a pool, as her legs dangled into the water.
-Behind her, you could see rolling hills, and the ocean waters.
+She sat on the edge of a pool as her legs dangled into the water.
+Behind her, you could see rolling hills and the ocean waters.

 Somers’ full figure was on display, as she showed off her rocker side.
-She stuck her tongue out, and flashed the “rock” sign with her hands.
+She stuck her tongue out and flashed the “rock on” sign with her hands.
 Meanwhile, her hair was worn down, as it blew slightly in the wind.

 Fans gushed about her good looks in the comments.